 The Inquiry is investigating:

-We are specifically focusing on Māori, Pasefika and disabled people because of the disproportionate amount of people from these communities in care.
+We are specifically focusing on Māori, Pacific People and people with disabilities because of the disproportionate amount of people from these communities in care.

 We are conducting research and engaging with communities.

-We will make recommendations to the Government in 2023 on how New Zealand can better care for children, young people and vulnerable adults.
+We will make recommendations to the Governor-General in 2023 on how New Zealand can better care for children, young people and vulnerable adults.